 When storms hit, they can bring lots of rain, snow, and fallen debris.
 If your cover is constantly getting dumped on, having the water against the cover will serve as a reinforcement.
 This allows the cover to expand slightly to compensate for the added weight and pressure.

 Automatic covers carry a similar requirement.
-The water level needs to be above the skimmer, otherwise and water, debris, or other objects can strain the motor and tracks.
+The water level needs to be above the skimmer, otherwise water, debris, or other objects can strain the motor and tracks.

 How To Properly Cover Your Pool